mono/website/docs/compiling-mono/compiling-from-git.md

   $ make install
 ```

-In order to use mcs and mono binaries during the build process which do not reside in your PATH, you can set two make variables, EXTERNAL_MCS and EXTERNAL_RUNTIME:
+In order to use mcs and Mono binaries during the build process which do not reside in your PATH, you can set two make variables, EXTERNAL_MCS and EXTERNAL_RUNTIME:

 ``` bash
 make EXTERNAL_MCS=/foo/bar/mcs EXTERNAL_RUNTIME=/somewhere/else/mono
 ```

-If you do not currently have mono installed, build and install mono from a recently released tarball or run:
+If you do not currently have Mono installed, build and install Mono from a recently released tarball or run:

 ``` bash
 # ./autogen.sh must be run prior to this